 provided hereunder shall not exceed a period of 90 days.
 Upon approval of the amendment by the

-Connecticut Office of the Attorney General the term of the contract shall be in accord with the
+Connecticut Office of the Attorney General the Term of the contract shall be in accord with the

 provisions of the approved amendment.

 (b) No amendment to or modification or other alteration of this Contract shall be valid or binding upon